California Debt Relief by the Numbers: 5-Year Debt Trends

 Here are two places to find a list of accredited nonprofit credit counseling agencies in California:

-Some of these agencies may not offer debt management plans.
+Not all of these agencies may offer debt management plans.
 Services offered depend on the agency.
 Certain agencies focus specifically on courses for people planning to file for bankruptcy.

 Another option is to use an organization that connects you with an agency based on your needs.
 Multiple organizations have networks of accredited credit counseling agencies.
 Options include the National Foundation for Credit Counseling (NFCC), Financial Counseling Association of America (FCAA), and American Consumer Credit Counseling (ACCC).
 Each organization has an online form you can submit to get connected with an agency.